-A maximum of eight hours should be allotted for a one-month sprint, with shorter sprints requiring less time.
+You should allot eight hours for a one-month sprint, with shorter sprints requiring less time.

-A sprint is a short period of time during which the scrum team works together to finish an increment.
+A sprint is a short period during which the scrum team works together to finish an increment.

 A typical length for a sprint would be two weeks, though some teams find it easier to scope work in one week or deliver valuable increments over 30 days.

-The more complex unknowns there are in your plan, the shorter you should have each iteration.
+The more complex unknowns in your plan, the shorter you should have each iteration.
 Everyone will know what they’re working on at any given moment and can adjust when necessary.

-All events, from the planning to the retrospective, happen during the sprint.
+From the planning to the retrospective, all events happen during the Sprint.

-The daily scrum is a quick meeting, also known as a stand-up, that happens at the same time and place every day.
+The daily Scrum is a quick meeting, also known as a stand-up, that happens simultaneously and places every day.